gazzamc/The-Expanse-RESTful-API/README.md

 The biggest issue I had was trying to retreive the system names before switching to the `fetch()` method.
 It would return an empty array when called, using `fetch()` I was able to use `await` to wait for the results to populate the array before returning the result.

 Obtaining the data from the wiki using the script in `parse_people.py` was also very challenging.
-Since the wiki was not consistant i had to add a lot of validation and strip most of the data.
+Since the wiki was not consistent i had to add a lot of validation and strip most of the data.
 This was the main reason why i dropped a few column that i had planned to use.
 Such as the persons ship, home planet and organisation.

 I also had an issue keeping the footer in place, particularly when the `404 page` is shown.
-To fixed this I needed to add a min-height to 404.html template.
+To fix this I needed to add a min-height to 404.html template content using CSS.

 All CSS, HTML, Python and Javascript files have been validated using their corresponding validators.